 Pre-visit planning trips

-We encourage teachers to come on a pre-visit planning trip, to familiarise themselves with the Discovery Centre and complete a risk assessment.
+We encourage those who have made an education booking to come on a pre-visit planning trip, to familiarise themselves with the Discovery Centre and complete a risk assessment.
 Please bring proof of your booking (e.g. staff card, school letterhead, or a copy of your booking confirmation) and show it at reception upon arrival, to gain free entry to the site.